ulampinoy/ulampinoy-atbp/posts/2020-01-04-ulampinoy-experiments-itlog-maalat.md

 date: 2020-01-04
 description: We can't find itlog na maalat here so let's try to make it!
 whetter: UlamPinoy Experiments
-sideNote: Salted eggs are reddish in color so it can easily be distinguished from the regular fresh or boiled egss.
+sideNote: Salted eggs are reddish in color so it can easily be distinguished from the regular fresh or boiled eggs.
 sideImage: /static/images/malimgas-market-11.jpg
 coverImage: /static/images/itlog-maalat-01-soak-jar.jpg
 tags: